-Senior scientist(s): Ulrich Vogt
+Senior scientist: Ulrich Vogt

 X-ray imaging with x-ray nanobeams is one of the most rapidly developing areas at synchrotron radiation and x-ray free-electron laser facilities around the world.
 Exciting applications of these nanobeams, i.e., x-ray radiation focused to very small spot sizes in the 10 – 100 nm range, can be found in many fields of science.
 The unique quality of x-ray nanobeam imaging is the opportunity for direct in-situ and in-operandi experiments exploring very challenging physical environments and giving direct correlation between structure and physical properties.

-We design and manufacture diffractive zone plate optics (cf. Fig. 1) with diffraction-limited resolution in the 10 – 100 nm range [2, 3] for nanobeam imaging in the soft and hard x-ray range.
-Together with partners from Lund University we build theand novel x-ray microscopes at the new Swedish synchrotron source MAX IV.
-The long term goals are x-ray imaging and diffraction experiments on the 10 nm resolution level.
-In the past, we investigated the applicability of diffractive zone plates at hard x-ray free electron laser sources .
+We design and manufacture diffractive zone plate optics with diffraction-limited resolution in the 10 – 100 nm range [2, 3] for nanobeam imaging in the soft and hard x-ray range.
+Together with partners from Lund University we built the NanoMAX beamline and a zone-plate-based x-ray microscope at the Swedish synchrotron source MAX IV.
+The long term goal is 3D x-ray imaging experiments on the 10 nm resolution level.
+We also develop novel methods for characterization and improvement of x-ray optics [4, 5, 6].

-- See, e.g., G. E. Ice, J. D. Budai, J. W. L. Pang, Science 334, 1234-1239 (2011). link
+See, e.g., G. E. Ice, J. D. Budai, J. W. L. Pang, Science 334, 1234-1239 (2011). link

 F. Uhlén, D. Nilsson, J. Rahomäki, L. Belova, C. G. Schroer, F. Seiboth, A. Holmberg, H. M. Hertz and U. Vogt, Microel.
 Eng.
 116, 40-43 (2014). link